villares/mestrado/VILLARES_MOREIRA_SIGRADI_2017.md

 ----

-VILLARES, A. B. A.; MORREIRA, D. de C. **Python on the Landscape of Programming Tools for Design and Architectural Education**. [to be] Presented at the SIGRADI 2017, Concepcíon, Chile.
+VILLARES, A. B. A.; MORREIRA, D. de C. **Python on the Landscape of Programming Tools for Design and Architectural Education**.
+Presented at the SIGRADI 2017, Concepcíon, Chile.
 1017.

 ----